MIDS-scaling-up/v3a/week06/lab/README.md

 ```
 gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,framerate=30/1 ! videoconvert ! video/x-raw,format=GRAY8  ! autovideosink sync=false -e
 ```
-Fails as we need to make sure the video is in a format that xvimagesink can understand, e.g. BGRx.
+Fails as we need to make sure the video is in a format that autovideosink can understand, e.g. BGRx.

 We can also do fun things like flip the image:
 ```